Ltrsoft2019/Police_Mannagement_System/README.md

 # Crime Watch Pro

 ## Overview of Project
-The Police Management System is a comprehensive Android application designed to streamline and enhance various aspects of law enforcement operations.
+Crime Watch Pro is a comprehensive Android application designed to streamline and enhance various aspects of law enforcement operations.

 ## Vision and Mission
 - vision: Revolutionizing law enforcement